LoyolaChicagoCS/gradhandbook/source/regulations.rst

 As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.

-If you are ever uncertain, it is of course best to consult your instructor, the GPD, or another faculty member.
+If you are ever uncertain, it is of course best to consult your instructor, the |gpd|, or another faculty member.

 The penalty for an instance of plagiarism is, at a minimum, failure on the assignment, which may well be tantamount to failure in the course.